 Malware removal Guide – Update All Plugins

 Malware enters into your site through vulnerabilities.
-These are parts of your code that contain loopholes that can be exploited by malicious software.
+These are parts of your code that contain loopholes that can be exploited by malicious software injecting malware, spyware or even ransomware.

 Most vulnerabilities come with plugins you install.
 However, the makers of these plugins often identify them and create security updates to fix the issue.

-Thus, you need to update all your plugins to clean up and harden your site against malware.
+Thus, to execute Malware Removal, you need to update all your plugins to clean up and harden your site against malware.

 To do this, login to your WordPress dashboard and go to Plugin > Installed Plugins.